For more information contact:

 Additionally, it is University policy that:

-- Splitting charges to stay under the Direct Buy Limit or Single Transaction Limit is prohibited.
+- Dividing purchases into multiple transactions to stay under the Direct Buy Limit or Single Transaction Limit is prohibited.

 - Procurement cards may not be issued or loaned to non-WSU employees.

-- Procurement cards may be suspended when policies and procedures are not followed, including but not limited to when a procurement card is used for prohibited purchases, personal use, or split purchases.
+- Procurement cards may be suspended when policies and procedures are not followed, including but not limited to when a procurement card is used for prohibited purchases, personal use, or dividing purchases.

-This section provides basic information needed for participating in the WSU Procurement Card Program, including information regarding:
+This section provides basic information for participating in the WSU Procurement Card Program, including information regarding:

 - Program participants and responsibilities